 - (3-1) Please consider very carefully whether you should travel to any country or region indicated as having an infection risk level of 2 or above on the Ministry of Foreign Affairs' overseas safety site (in Japanese).
-If you believe that such travel is necessary for educational or research purposes, however, then fill out the required paperwork and submit a request for permission for overseas travel to the Novel Coronavirus Taskforce as stated in the announcement issued on November 19, 2020.
-Your request will be screened by the Dean's Office and reviewed by the university-wide Taskforce.
-You will be permitted to travel overseas only after receiving the Taskforce's permission. - (3-2) Even if the infection risk level of your destination is 1 or lower, restrict your activities after re-entering Japan as explained in "2.
+If you believe that such travel is necessary for educational or research purposes, however, then fill out the required paperwork and submit a request for permission for overseas travel in accordance with the "Notification on Changes to Documentation for Overseas Travel" issued by the Administration Office on October 11, 2021 (referred to below as "Administrative Notification."
+The Dean's Office will decide, based on that documentation, whether or not you will be permitted to travel overseas. - (3-2) Even if the infection risk level of your destination is 1 or lower, restrict your activities after re-entering Japan as explained in "2.
 Entering Japan" above.
 Make arrangements with your department in advance to ensure that your work is handled appropriately after you re-enter Japan. - (3-3) If your overseas trip has been approved by the Graduate School or the university as part of a sabbatical, an international project for young researchers, etc., you may apply for permission to travel overseas as explained in (3-1) above.
 If you decide to postpone your trip and your department is able to make the necessary arrangements, the Graduate School will make adjustments accordingly.
 If you are planning a future sabbatical, international project for young researchers, etc., you may begin the departmental application procedures regardless of the current situation. - (3-4) Graduate students may accompany faculty on overseas trips only when clearly necessary for research purposes.
 For educational purposes, see "4.
 Guidelines for Overseas Travel and Entry to Japan for Educational or Study Purposes" below.